bitw1ze/memdump/README.md

 ## What

 Dump the memory of a process on a unixy system.
+Memdump should work on x86, x86_64, ARM, and probably other architectures, as long as it is a unixy system that supports the PTRACE API.

 # Why

-It's nice sometimes just to be able to see what's in the memory of a process and grep for stuff without having to spin up GDB or do any other crazy stuff.
-I haven't seen a tool that dumps memory the way I want.
+It's nice sometimes just to be able to see what's in the memory of a process and grep for interesting things without having to spin up GDB or do any other crazy stuff.
+I haven't seen another a tool that dumps memory the way I want, so I made one.
 Also I was bored and felt like learning the ptrace API, so I figured this would be a nice tool to write.

 ## How